muhd7rosli/wildfly-javaee7-angularjs-npm/README.md

 the folder will be optimized and rendered to folder `src/main/webapp` using Bower and Gulp.
 This development process ensure all javascript and web assets are organized.

+## Backend
++ The backend uses RESTEasy <http://resteasy.jboss.org/> framework to build the REST API.
++ Hibernate database is set up but not used for this demo.

+## Frontend
++ The main javascript file is located at `webcontent/src/app/js`.
++ The javascript uses AngularJS.
+Please read the note for further instruction.
++ The bower configuration and gulp configuration is located at `bower.json` and `gulpfile.js`.

+# Note
+This framework is build on a localhost server.
+It requires modification on the frontend to accommodate actual hosting (eg. openshift).

-# Note:
+# Platform Tested
-Tested on Wildfy 8 and 9.
+1. Tested on Wildfy 8 and 9.
-Tested on Node JS v4.4.2 LTS
+2. Tested on Node JS v4.4.2 LTS